 In November 2014, the traditional paper making techniques of Hon-minoshi, Sekishu-Banshi and Hosokawa-shi were registered as UNESCO Intangible Cultural Heritage.
 This handmade paper manufacturing technique has a 1400 year history and is highly valued around the world.
 Ozu Japanese paper, which is widely used for artwork, calligraphy, sculptures, interiors, etc., is central to the handmade paper techniques of Japan.
 Items that are not familiar to the general public, like paper for cultural asset restoration, backing paper or paper for coverings, are on sale, and they provide consultation on framing and mounting.
 In the store, there is the Ozu Museum that hosts exhibitions, regardless of genre, as well as the Ozu Cultural Classes and Ozu Museum.
 The Ozu Museum displays the historical relationship of Ozu and paper that has enriched peoples' lives since the start of operations in 1653.
 The 1000 historic documents registered as Tokyo Chou-ku privately owned Tangible Cultural Properties are masterpieces.
 The Ozu Culture Classes offer over 80 classes ranging from calligraphy, watercolors and collages, to pressed flowers.
-There are 3 steps to the main entrance. but there is also a slope at the north entrance.
+There are 3 steps to the main entrance, but there is also a slope at the north entrance.
 A slope was installed to eliminate the steps in front of the elevator on the 1st floor, allowing wheelchair users to shop in the store.
 Use the elevator to access the 2nd and 3rd floors.
+For handmade washi papermaking experience, participants must work standing up.
+Therefore, it will be difficult to participate on wheelchair.